Employee Spotlight: McKenna Pope

-McKenna Pope at City Theatrical's New Jersery office
+McKenna Pope at City Theatrical's New Jersey office

 During November 2024, City Theatrical talked to McKenna Pope, about her experience as a Buyer / Planner at the company.